mcneill-shiner/sample-tracking-app/README.md

 - Ability to define teams, and roles within teams
 - Ability to tag users in a comment
 - Ability to resolve comments
+- Home feed w/ digest of new info, organized by project
+- Ability to take & upload images directly or via file uploader
+- Ability to star images/doc
+- Set up access for teams & roles

 ### Next Steps